kosta4310/nodejs2023Q2-service/README.md

 # Home Library Service

 A Joi library is used to validate all schemas.

 A Prisma was used as an ORM to store and update data.

+The app in docker container is running on develop mode by default.

+To run on prod mode you should change script `CMD [ "npm", "run", "start:migrate:dev" ]` to `CMD [ "npm", "run", "start:migrate:prod" ]`.

 ## Downloading